► Where is Communications Arts?

 Teachers are available for extra assistance before school, at lunch, and after school.

 ► What Endorsements can I earn at Communications Arts?

-By following the Communications Arts High School curriculum, students will take courses that lead to a Multidisciplinary diploma endorsement.
+By following the Communications Arts High School curriculum, students will take courses that lead to a Business & Industry and Multidisciplinary diploma endorsement.
 Additionally, students may be able to earn other endorsements depending on the elective credits they earn throughout their high school career.

 ► How many electives can I take?